 I am a midwestern girl born and raised.
 To say meat and potatoes are a staple in our home is an understatement.
 I love seafood but am picky about fish.
 The heads and tails need to be gone since I despise being looked at by my food.
 No bones or skin either!
 This delicious salmon has a glaze that makes it to the top of my list.
 This healthy dish is part of my summer seafood craze.
 Add some beans or grilled corn for a complete taste sensation.
 Whatever you have ready in your garden will do!
 Serve out on the deck or a picnic table near the lake.
-Just don’t forget the sweet and salty snacks and a cold beer or glass of wine! #salmon #jackdaniels #grillJack Daniels Grilled Salmon With herbs and spices to tantalize your taste buds. #salmon #jackdaniels #grillClick To Tweet
+Just don’t forget the sweet and salty snacks and a cold beer or glass of wine!
+This dish is a great choice when you top off the meal with this 5 Flavor Cake by Shelley owner of A Woman in Her Prime.
+It is the best pound cake you will ever eat! #salmon #jackdaniels #grillJack Daniels Grilled Salmon With herbs and spices to tantalize your taste buds. #salmon #jackdaniels #grillClick To Tweet

 Serving size: 750 g

 - 1 cup pineapple juice